Jashanjyot/Embedded-Spatial-Measurement-System/README.md

 **Getting Started**

 1. **Microcontroller Setup:**
-   Set up the microcontroller hardware with the provided firmware code to begin capturing distance measurements.
+   Set up the microcontroller hardware with the stepper motor and time-of-flight sensor and upload the provided firmware code to begin capturing distance measurements.

 2. **Communication Protocols:**
    Configure and understand the implemented **UART** and **I2C** communication protocols for data transfer between the microcontroller and the system components.